-For a guy, this may sound feminine.
-But I don’t mean you have to get a pedicure.
+For a guy, this may sound too feely-touchy.
+I don’t mean with this point that you should go get a pedicure.
 Here’s how I pampered myself.

 At the time I swam at a local indoor pool three times a week and usually went back home to grab some breakfast.
 I was on a tight budget (as many pastors are) so I seldom ate out.
 But that morning I decided I’d go through the drive-thru and get some breakfast at McDonalds to treat myself.

 I spent a few dollars on a sausage biscuit and an egg McMuffin.
 After I slathered each with grape jelly, I enjoyed the small treat.
 This small ‘self-care’ gesture encouraged me.
 Self-care gestures can help us defeat discouragement.

 When I lived in Chicago, each Tuesday night I’d attended a musical improv class.
 I’ve never had as much fun as I did in these classes.
 At the time it was my fourth round of classes.
 As a pastor I was a bit of a novelty to my classmates.
 Comedy turns blue so often but when I put my clean twist on things, my classmates got a humorous kick.
 When I drove home afterwards I felt like I’d made a huge deposit into my soul by simply doing something fun.
 When you feel discouraged, do something fun.

 So, the next time you face discouragement, give these ideas a try.